 “Being able to hear from a wide range of lovely speakers from a diverse range of backgrounds has been amazing.
 Getting insight into their life journeys and how they have reached their success has been truly inspiring.
 It has encouraged me to do my utmost best and strive for success.”

 This programme is designed by the Westminster Working Cultures team based in the University’s Alumni Relations Office.
 You will be joined throughout the programme by the WWC team and various members of University staff.
 The programme will be subject to normal University risk assessments and regulations.

 You are required to attend all the programme activities as representatives of the University.

 Participants complete the programme by attending all sessions, completing their WWC workbook on Engage and sharing feedback about their experience.

 Upon successful completion of the programme, participants will receive:

-- 20 points toward the Westminster Employability Award.
+- Up to 20 points toward the Westminster Employability Award.
 (WWC is an optional activity and will be awarded to current students who have not yet graduated)

 - A digital badge that can be shared on social media